sinistersnare/ds_store/README.md

 ## License ##

-This code is distributed under the MIT license.
-Please see the LICENSE file for information.
+This code is distributed under the ***MIT license***.
+Please see the LICENSE.md file for information.